Elliott wins pole as he tries to defend Road America title

 AP Sports Writer

 ELKHART LAKE, Wis.
-(AP) — Chase Elliott won the pole at Road America and will lead the field to green Sunday as he attempts to defend his win on the Wisconsin road course.
+(AP) — Chase Elliott won the pole at Road America and will lead the field to green Sunday in his title defense on the Wisconsin road course.

 That marks a major change from his starting position last year, when NASCAR’s premier series came to Road America for the first time since a Grand National event in 1956.
 Elliott started 34th last year but still found a way to win.